jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - Inete has had disturbing visions as well of red-robed wizards operating a secret base somewhere in the Aldani Basin.

 #### Back at the Table
-- Makao teaches us a Chult drinking game involving coins while drinking and enjoying the honey brew.
+- Makao teaches us a Chult drinking game involving coins while enjoying the honey brew.
 - Half-orc priest with a gauntlet on her chest approaches us asking if we're adventurers.
   - Undril Silvertusk is a member of the order of the Gauntlet and overheard that we'd be adventuring in the forest soon.
 She has come to rid Chult of the undead and also help out a local Camp who are in need.
 Her initial plan was to go out on her own with a horse but the terrain is too hazardous to do so and wants us to join in her quest.
   - Two camps are Camp Righteous and Camp Vengeance.
 Undril needs to deliver herself plus a packet of dispatches from her superiors to Commander Niles Breakbone at Camp Vengeance.